The Most Common Woods Used For Construction

 9. Plywood

-Plywood is the most widely-used engineered wood for constructing houses.
+Plywood is the most widely used engineered wood for constructing houses.
 It can consist of softwood, hardwood, or a combination of both.
 If it’s mostly softwood, it’s usually Douglas fir, while for hardwood, the common ones are mahogany, oak, and maple, which are, interestingly, the three most common hardwoods.

 Summing It Up

 Though some construction woods are objectively better than most in many aspects, the ideal lumber for your project will ultimately depend on your priorities or needs.
-Whether you want to prioritize affordability, strength, appearance, or longevity, That’s why it’s a common practice for homeowners to first assess their needs and preferences before jumping straight to choosing a wood for their project.
+Whether you want to prioritize affordability, strength, appearance, or longevity, it’s a common practice for homeowners to assess their needs and preferences before jumping straight to choosing a wood for their project.

 Hire The Timber Experts For Your Next Project